john-itcsolutions/cheirrs/README.md

 check your system following here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation

-Install kernel headers as per documentation for kernel matching your running version.
+Install kernel headers as per above documentation for the kernel matching your running version.
 The versions must match exactly.
-See above docs.
+Follow above docs for an installation procedure (not recommended).

 OR: